<

 Ask honestly: Am I physically unable to continue, or just uncomfortable?
 Discomfort is not a turnaround reason — it’s a normal feature of summit days.
 Real turnaround reasons are: injury, weather deterioration, time constraints past your pre-set turnaround time, or symptoms of altitude sickness.
 Tiredness and heaviness are not.

-Phase 4
+Phase 4 · Recovery & Logistics

 Weeks 7-8

 Volume drops sharply.
-Your body uses this time to absorb 6 weeks of training.
-You lock in permits, logistics, weather windows, and your summit day plan.
-Arrive rested — this is as important as any training session.
+Generally, your body uses this time to absorb 6 weeks of training.
+Specifically, you lock in permits, logistics, weather windows, and your summit day plan.
+Notably, arrive rested — this is as important as any training session.
+The taper is NOT optional.
+It is where your fitness is consolidated: muscles repair, glycogen stores fill, and your central nervous system recovers from 6 weeks of progressive load.
+Skipping it doesn’t make you fitter — it just means you arrive at the trailhead carrying fatigue you didn’t need to.

 Week 7 — Reduce Volume